kmohrman/efttutorial23/README.md

 Example of running the processor over just the example root file we downloaded.
 ```
-python run_multilepeft.py UL17_ttH_example.json
+python run_processor.py UL17_ttH_example.json
 ```
-This will create a `histos_multilepeft.pkl.gz` file with an EFT histogram.
+This will create a `histos.pkl.gz` file with an EFT histogram.

 ## Plotting the histograms